nickstuer/mooch.settings/README.md

 ### Settings File
 Uses a TOML settings file.
-Easily get/set settingsuration values.
-Automatically sets values to defaults if they're not currently saved in the settingsuration file.
+Easily get/set settings values.
+Automatically sets values to defaults if they're not currently saved in the setting file.

 ## 🛠 Install